ValentinDewolf/tiger-ascii/README.md

 This command will execute `tree /` but will print a running tiger in the background of your terminal.

-## Known issues

-The terminal can stay hidden when the script is killed before the end.
-In order to make it visible again, type `tput cnorm`.

 ## Author

 Valentin Dewolf